bxparks/AceButton/README.md

-We explain below (see _Single Button Simplifications_ section below) that in the simple case, we don't need to explicitly create an instance of `ButtonConfig` or call `setButtonConfig()` because all instances of `AceButton` automatically gets assigned to the singleton instance of the System ButtonConfig which is automatically created by the library.
+We explain below (see _Single Button Simplifications_ section below) that in the simple case, we don't need to explicitly create an instance of `ButtonConfig` or call `setButtonConfig()` because all instances of `AceButton` automatically get assigned to the singleton instance of the System ButtonConfig which is automatically created by the library.

 The `ButtonConfig` class provides a number of methods which are mostly used internally by the `AceButton` class.
-The one method which is expected to be used by the calling client code is `setEventHandler()` which assigns the user-defined `EventHandler` callback fundtion to the `ButtonConfig` instance.
+The one method which is expected to be used by the calling client code is `setEventHandler()` which assigns the user-defined `EventHandler` callback function to the `ButtonConfig` instance.
 This is explained in more detail below in the _EventHandler Callback_ section.